StrongShiv8/strongshiv8.github.io/_posts/2023-11-03-For-Bussiness-Reason.md

 /** Database Charset to use in creating database tables. */ define( 'DB_CHARSET', 'utf8');

 /** The Database Collate type.
-Don't change this if in doubt. */ define( 'DB_COLLATE', '');
+Do not change this if in doubt. */ define( 'DB_COLLATE', '');
 ```